chancehudson/game-test/README.md

 A multiplayer 2d platformer.

-## Install
+## Install Dependencies

+- `apt install pkg-config libssl-dev libasound2-dev libudev-dev`: on Debian
-`cargo install wasm-server-runner`: if you want to preview wasm
+- `cargo install wasm-server-runner`: if you want to preview wasm

 ## Run